SSkimmd/COMP2003/README.md

 # From inside the Server folder run the command: python -m venv venv
 # Then the command: venv/Scripts/activate.ps1 [windows]
 # Then the command: pip install -r requirements.txt
+# To run use the command: python app.py